J0/phoenix_gen_socket_client/README.md

 This library implements an Elixir client for Phoenix Channels protocol.
 The client is implemented as a behaviour, which allows a lot of flexibility.
 For an alternative approach, you may also want to check [this project](https://github.com/mobileoverlord/phoenix_channel_client).

+## Status

+This library is in a very early alpha, so it's highly unstable and untested.
+Breaking changes are very likely.
+Use at your own peril :-)

 ## Prerequisites

 You need to add the project as a dependency to your `mix.exs`: